 Once mold and shower mildew have been removed, keep it away - or it will quickly reestablish residence.
 Eliminating dampness is key!

 - After bathing, squeegee shower walls.
-This eliminates the majority of moisture that supports shower mold and mildew growth.
+This eliminates the majority of moisture that supports shower mold growth.

 - Run bathrooms fan during your bath/shower, and for half an hour after.
 (Tip: A timer switch can help!)

 - Keep surfaces clear, reducing toiletry options to necessities.
-Clutter creates moisture pockets that foster mold and mildew growth.
+Clutter creates moisture pockets that can foster mold growth.

-Shower mold and mildew creeping up on you?
+Shower mold creeping up on you?
 Rainbow International® will show it the door!
 Don’t wait – contact us today.

 To help meet all of your home service needs, check out Neighborly.
 Once on the site, click on "Join the Community" to find providers to service all your home needs.